helpingstar/cs285-script/script/CS_285_Lecture_6_Part_3.md

-1. All right, next we're going to talk about some design decisions for actually implementing actor-critic algorithms.
+1. All right, next we're going to talk about some design decisions for actually implementing Actor-Critic algorithms.
 2. So we'll start with the discussion of neural network architectures.
 3. In order to actually instantiate these algorithms as deep RL algorithms, we have to pick how we're going to represent the value function and the policy.
 4. So before, in the last lecture, we just had the policy to deal with.